-- 1. Open the Manage Filters dialog by doing one of the following: - In the filter pane, click the Apply saved filters T icon and select Manage Filters.... - Go to the Search menu and select Manage <spec type> Filters.... - 2.
-On the Manage Filtersdialog, organize your saved filters by adding, deleting, or moving filters and folders. - 3.
+- 1. Open the Manage Filters dialog by doing one of the following: - In the filter pane, click the Apply saved filters T icon and select Manage Filters. - Go to the Search menu and select Manage <spec type> Filters.

+- 2. In the Manage Filters dialog, organize your saved filters by adding, deleting, or moving filters and folders. - 3.
 Close the dialog to save your changes.

-To clear a filter, click the Clear filter icon or go the the Search menu and select Clear < spec type>Filter....
+To clear a filter:

+■ Click the Clear filter x icon or go to the Search menu and select Clear <spec type>Filter.